project-illium/illium-documentation/docs/developers/scripts.md

 Coins cannot be spent until after a certain time has past.

-The script-params contain the locktime and a public key.
+The locking-params contain the locktime and a public key.
 The unlocking-params a signature.

 ```
 script-params = (<lock-until-timestamp> <pubkey>)